 I met Alexis at a workshop organized by Lilly Milligan Gilbert, who is also presenting her ethical and socially-responsible brand in the video.
-She is a founder of Tallis (Instagram: @thetallis), a Geneva-based brand that makes luxury yet contemporary fur products, using responsibly sourced materials.
-Besides fur, Tallis uses reclaimed materials such as merino wool or cashmere to make beautiful knitwear and stylish accessories.
+She is a founder of Tallis (Instagram: @thetallis), a Geneva-based brand that makes clothing using responsibly sourced materials in a way that helps avoid waste.
+Tallis uses reclaimed materials such as cashmere, fish leather and sheepskin to make beautiful knitwear and stylish accessories.

 When we’re at it: a year ago it seemed impossible to Alex and I to do plastic-free groceries.
 But with time we learnt some tricks and even if we go to a supermarket, our shopping cart looks different than twelve months ago.